The history of the name Fairthink dates back to the ancient Anglo-Saxon

 , including Farthing, Fayting, Farthen, Farden, Fardon, Varthing, Vaytin, Fairthing, Fardin, Farthin and many more.

 Early Notables of the Fairthink family (pre 1700)

 Distinguished members of the family include John Fardon I (1700-1743), an English clockmaker was apprenticed to Thomas Gilkes of Sibford Gower and traded in Deddington from about 1723.
-His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in...
-Another 58 words (4 lines of text) are included under the topic Early Fairthink Notables in all our PDF Extended History products and printed products wherever possible.
+His only son John Fardon II (1736-1786) was only 10 years old when his father died and seems to have been apprenticed in London.
+He and his...
+Another 54 words (4 lines of text) are included under the topic Early Fairthink Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fairthink family to the New World and Oceana

 To escape the unstable social climate in England

 of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Fairthink were among those contributors: Robert and Bertha Farthing settled in Virginia in 1637; Edward Farthing settled in Barbados in 1678; George Farthing arrived in Philadelphia in 1808; Cyrus Farthing settled in Herring Neck in Newfoundland in 1871.